-- The following sections describe the OCCI base types defined by the OCCI Core Model.
+The following sections describe the OCCI base types defined by the OCCI Core Model.
 The base types are Entity, Resource, Link.
-All base types MUST be implemented. - An instance of the Resource type, the Link type or one of their sub-types is called a entity instance.
-Each entity instance within an OCCI system MUST have a unique identifier stored in the id model attribute of the Entity type, as defined in table 6.
-The structure of these identifiers is opaque and the system should not assume a static, pre-determined scheme for their structure other than the rules imposed by the Uniform Resource Identifier (URI) [6] syntax. - Although every unique entity instance identifier MUST be valid URI it is RECOMMENDED to use the Uniform Resource Name (URN) [7] syntax. - For example Entity.id could be urn:uuid:de7335a7-07e0-4487-9cbd-ed51be7f2ce4.
+All base types MUST be implemented.

+An instance of the Resource type, the Link type or one of their sub-types is called a entity instance.
+Each entity instance within an OCCI system MUST have a unique identifier8 stored in the id model attribute of the Entity type, as defined in table 7.
+The structure of these identifiers is opaque and the system should not assume a static, pre-determined scheme for their structure other than the rules imposed by the Uniform Resource

+- 357 Identifier (URI) [?] syntax. - Although every unique entity instance identifier MUST be a valid URI it is RECOMMENDED to use the Uniform Resource Name (URN) [?] syntax. - 360 For example Entity.id could be urn:uuid:de7335a7-07e0-4487-9cbd-ed51be7f2ce4.

-383 5.4.1 Entity
+361 5.4.1 Entity

-- The Entity type is an abstract type of the Resource type and the Link type.
+- The Entity type is an abstract parent type of the Resource type and the Link type.
 It MUST be implemented.
-Table 6 defines the model attributes the Entity type MUST implement to be compliant. - Entity enforces for all sub-types an optional OCCI Attribute named occi.core.title, see table 7. - Every sub-type of Entity MUST be assigned a Kind instance, see section 5.3.3.
-Entity itself is assigned the
+Table 7 defines model attributes the Entity type MUST implement to be compliant. - 364 Every sub-type of Entity MUST be assigned a Kind instance, see section 5.3.3.

-&lt;sup>8An entity instance identifier MUST be unique within the service provider's name-space.
+8An entity instance identifier MUST be unique within the service provider's name-space.
 It is RECOMMENDED to use globally unique identifiers.